tranduong/documentlib-client/README.md

 1. Clone the repository: `git clone https://github.com/tranduong/documentlib-server.git`
 2. Install the NodeJS dependencies: `npm install`.
 3. Run server by command : start_server ( to execute the built-in batch file start_server.bat )
-* *Note: If you use this command `node server.js`, the pdftotext module is not specified so that the textract module works improperly.
-In other OSs, please make sure that pdftotext module has been installed and worked properly before executing the server *
+* *Note: If you use this command `node server.js`, the pdftotext module is not specified so that the textract module work improperly.
+In other OSs, please make sure that pdftotext module has been installed and work properly before executing the server *

 * *If there is some errors occured, please try to install shortage packages such as ssh2, textract by command : `npm install ssh2, textract`*